COVID-19: Rundown Of Westchester Cases By Municipality

 “A week from today, 20,000 cases in Westchester alone.”

-As of Tuesday, March 25, the following Westchester municipalities had the highest numbers of positive cases for COVID-19:
+As of Tuesday, March 25, the following Westchester municipalities were reporting the following regarding positive cases for COVID-19:

 - New Rochelle: 225